Popcorn-Factory/LetsGoGambling-RoR2/ThunderstoreRelease/README.md

 If there are any bugs, let me know in the RoR2 modding discord, or directly at `ethanol10`.

 ## Latest Release:
-- v1.2.0:
+- v1.2.1:
-    - Added one more sound effect when pinging a Shrine of Chance.
+    - Added restrictions to when the ping SFX can play.
-        - If you do not like this sound, you can turn it off in the config or RiskOfOptions
+        - Added another option to re-enable this play on ping regardless if the shrine has been expended.

 ## Credits: